 The UAE just announced major revisions of Islamic personal laws of the country, allowing unmarried couples to live together, loosening the grip on alcohol and criminalizing the so-called "honor killing".

-The reforms aim to strengthen the country's economic and social position and "consolidate the principles of tolerance of the United Arab Emirates".
+The reforms aim to strengthen the country's economic and social position and "consolidate the UAE's principles of tolerance".
 The state news agency WAM reports, which offered only minimal details in last Saturday's surprise announcement.

 United Arab Emirates: legal turning point

 The government decrees underlying the changes they were extensively outlined in the state newspaper The National.

 The move follows the historic US-brokered deal to normalize relations between the UAE and Israel, which could bring Israeli tourists and investments.

 It also arrives as Dubai, a sci-fi megalopolis full of skyscrapers, is preparing to host the World Expo.

 A high-risk event, which should bring a flurry of commercial activity and as many as 25 million visitors to the country.
 It was originally scheduled for October but was postponed for a year due to the pandemic.

 The changes, which the press say will take effect immediately, also reflect the efforts of UAE rulers to keep pace with a rapidly changing society.